Wire-Network/wire-docs/docs/getting-started/create-development-wallet.md

 ## Create a Wallet

-To create a wallet using Cleos, you can either print the password to the console or save it in a specific file.
+To create a wallet using Clio, you can either print the password to the console or save it in a specific file.
 For simplicity and recommended **only for development**, use the `--to-console` option:

 <!-- ```jsx title="/src/components/HelloCodeTitle.js"
 function HelloCodeTitle(props) {